 "That's where I'll be competing, so yeah."

 Red scratches his hair beneath his cap.
 "Then your sample size might not have been big enough.
-Most of the Plant pokemon in Kanto have adapted to become poisonous.
-It helps them survive better."
+Most of the Plant pokemon in Kanto that are competitive have adapted to become poisonous to survive better."

 "Well, that's good enough for me."